Why are Long-Tail Keywords Important For SEO

 When you search for ‘WordPress themes, you will get a lot of unrelated results compared to, when you search for ‘free responsive WordPress themes for a blog’.
 Now you should have got a question, whether you need to target broad or long-tail keywords on your website.

 Most SEO experts recommend targeting long-tail keywords only and I am no exception.
 I do recommend the same.

-In such case, if the user searches for just ‘Wordpress themes’ and if your website appears in the first search result, then the user may come to your website but he will bounce back immediately.
+In such a case, if the user searches for just ‘WordPress themes’ and if your website appears in the first search result, then the user may come to your website but he will bounce back immediately.

 What you’re providing on your website is a long but useful process.

-But he needs a readymade and an instant solution.
-For the term ‘Wordpress themes’ some ‘Xyz Website’ may appear on 10th search result.
+But he needs a readymade and instant solution.
+For the term ‘WordPress themes’ some ‘Xyz Website’ may appear on the 10th search result.